r-stein/sublime-boxy/README.md

 > 📣 **BREAKING CHANGES IN 2.0.0: MEET BOXY!**

 > Starting next release, Otto will be renamed to BOXY!
+I prepare a lot of sweets for you 😉

 > You will need to reinstall theme when 2.0.0 [will be released][pr] because it requires hard references for different stuff.
 [Read more &#8594;][upgrading]